christophsaffer/stocksvector/README.md

 git clone https://github.com/mindpad/stocksvector.git
 ```

+Additionally, you need to have a number of libraries installed such as numpy, pandas, plotly, cufflinks ...

 ## Plot current stocks

 I uploaded some files in crawler/data.tar.gz.
 To check the current stock prices, unpack the files, create the necessary processed_data folder and start the following scripts: